Share |

 Centillion1030310600

 Before 1974, a billion in the United States of America was different from a billion in Great Britain.
 An American or short scale billion was a thousand million (1,000,000,000), but a British or long scale billion was a million million (1,000,000,000,000).
 Other names for large numbers also differed between the two countries.
 Starting in 1974, however, the short scale numbers started to be used exclusively in Great Britain.
-The original usage is the former British usage (around 1484, N. Chuquet invented the words billion through nonillion to denote the second through ninth powers of a million, while around the middle of the seventeenth century, French arithmeticians began using these words to denote the third through tenth powers of a thousand). (source)
+The original usage is the former British usage (around 1484, Nicolas Chuquet invented the words billion through nonillion to denote the second through ninth powers of a million, while around the middle of the seventeenth century, French arithmeticians began using these words to denote the third through tenth powers of a thousand). (source)

 The word "kindergarten" comes from the German for "children's garden".
 Friedrich Froebel, who coined the term, originally was planning to use the term "Kleinkinderbeschäftigungsanstalt" instead. (source)